"The music manager for serious collectors"

 Requirements: Windows XP, Windows Vista, Windows 7, Windows 8, Windows 10

-What's new in this version: V4.1.16 is a significant update with over 30 fixes and improvements to music syncing, tagging, UPnP, podcasting, playback and more.
+What's new in this version: V4.1.17 is a minor update with 10 fixes and improvements to music syncing, tagging and more, though some of the changes are quite significant.

 Top user review